The Triumphant Return

 It isn’t often you hear applause and cheering in a bridge club, but that’s what happened when Gail returned today after her two week suspension.

-Gail was suspended for having the temerity to speak up when the director began haranguing the players for “abusing the privilege” of being guests and not properly cleaning the club after the game.
+Gail was suspended for having the temerity to speak up when the director began haranguing the players for “abusing the privilege” of being guests and not properly cleaning the club after the game, the association had to hire the Pressure Washing The Woodlands team in order to get the club cleaned.
 When I directed games, cleaning up was the responsibility of the directing staff, which included collecting and washing the ash trays.
 The computer already does the scoring; if the players are required to clean the facility the director won’t have anything to do except recite the five options for a lead out of turn.

 Gail rightly pointed out that we aren’t “guests”, we are paying customers, and cleaning up is not our job.
 She forgot to point out that we entertain frequently and have never, not once, even thought of asking our genuine (not paying) guests clean up.
 I think it unlikely that the next time I buy a shirt at Nordstrom they will ask me to vacuum the fitting room when I’m finished, either.